nefilim/ScalaInfluxDBReporter/README.md

 It would also be easy to add support for the HTTP based protocol but UDP seems preferable for metrics as it has fewer opportunity to impact the client process.

-In addition to the reported Meter metric fields (time, mcount, one_minute, five_minute, fifteen_minute, mean_rate) ScalaInfluxDBReporter always maintains a little state, the mcount value of the previously reported Meter and adds another field: __mcount_delta__ that reports the change in Meter.count since the last report.
+In addition to the reported Meter metric fields (time, mcount, one_minute, five_minute, fifteen_minute, mean_rate) ScalaInfluxDBReporter also maintains a little state: the mcount value of the previously reported Meter and reports another field: __mcount_delta__ which tracks the change in Meter.count since the last report.

 It makes it easy to sum those in the influx time group by buckets to see the total per time period.